Public ethernet line acceptable use

-It is the policy of the University of Arizona to maintain access to local, national, and international networks for the purpose of supporting its fundamental activities of instruction, research, outreach, and administration.
-Users of the Library Computing Network (library network) are to take necessary measures to safeguard the operating integrity of the systems they access and the accessibility of those systems to other users.
+The University of Arizona maintains access to local, national, and international networks to support its fundamental activities of instruction, research, outreach, and administration.
+By using the Library Computing Network (library network) you need to take necessary measures to safeguard the operating integrity of the system.
 This policy covers all persons accessing computer or network resources through any UA Library facility.
 The following policies govern the use of the library network:

 - Library network services and wiring may not be modified or extended beyond the area of their intended use.
 This applies to all network wiring, hardware and in-room jacks.
 The use of a hubs/hublets or data switches is prohibited.

 - The library network may not be used to provide remote (off-campus) Internet access to unauthorized users for any purpose.